 Encapsulation in PHP

-Encapsulation is an important concept in Object Oriented PHP.
-It means wrapping data and methods together inside a class and controlling how they are accessed.
+Encapsulation is an important principle of OOP.
+It involves grouping of data and methods within a class and specifying how they are accessed.

 What Is Encapsulation in PHP

-Encapsulation hides the internal details of a class.
+Encapsulation hides the implementation details of a class.

 Access Modifiers in PHP